-- Buy extra produce in season or when on sale so you can freeze some for later use. - ¡ Tip: write the date on the food you freeze!
+- Buy extra produce in season or when on sale so you can freeze some for later use. - i Tip: write the date on the food you freeze! - Buy large bags of plain frozen vegetables such as spinach or corn and fruit like pineapple or mango if you have the freezer room.
+They are just as nutritious as fresh! - Try 'just past peak' fresh vegetables and fruits like bananas that are available in the discount produce section of the store.

-- Buy large bags of plain frozen vegetables and fruit if you have the freezer room.
-They are just as nutritious as fresh! - Try 'just past peak' fresh vegetables and fruits like bananas that are available in the discount produce section of the store. - Avoid buying prepared raw vegetables or fruit.
-Cut or wash them yourself. - Check to see if pre-bagged items, such as avocados or apples cost more in bulk or per item.
+- Avoid buying prepared raw vegetables or fruit.
+Cut or wash them yourself. - Check to see if pre-bagged items, such as avocados or oranges cost more in bulk or per item.
 Also think about if you can use all of a bulk item before it goes bad. - Use 100% frozen juice concentrates instead of boxed or bottled juices.
-Avoid fruit "drinks" which may be less expensive, they are also less nutritious. - Add raisins or cut up dates to muffins or loafs which are cheaper than many other dried fruits. - Make your own salad dressings try 125 mL (1⁄2 cup) vegetable oil plus 125 mL (1⁄2 cup) vinegar or lemon juice plus your favourite herbs for seasonings. - Grow your own herbs or produce, or join a community garden in your community. - Join bulk buying programs for fresh produce to benefit from savings (such as Garden Fresh Box, Good Food Box or a community share agriculture (CSA))
+Avoid fruit "drinks" which may be less expensive, they are also less nutritious. - Add raisins or cut up dry apricot to muffins or loafs which are cheaper than many other dried fruits. - Make your own salad dressings try 125 mL ( $\frac{1}{2}$ cup) vegetable oil plus 125 mL ( $\frac{1}{2}$ cup) vinegar or lemon juice plus your favourite herbs for seasonings. - Grow your own herbs or produce, or join a community garden in your community. - Join bulk buying programs for fresh produce to benefit from savings (such as Garden Fresh Box, Good Food Box or a community share agriculture (CSA)).